jules2689/trudeau/docs/2020-04-17/post_news.md

 **Question**:

 (voice oftranslator): journalist.
-Mr. Guilbeault, can you give us more details on the assistance that you'll provide to the cultural and the sportsindustries, who will the money go to?how will it assist?go to the sports associations?to the athletes morespecifically?
+Mr. Guilbeault, can you give us more details on the assistance that you'll provide to the cultural and the sportsindustries, who will the money go to? how will it assist? go to the sports associations? to the athletes morespecifically?

-(voice of translator):answer.
+**(Voice of Translator)**:

+Answer.
 Thank you, madam.
 The funding goes to theorginisations.
-Our sector is different in thatit is based -- or made up of, rather, of people who areindependent workers.
+Our sector is different in that it is based -- or made up of, rather, of people who are independent workers.
 So they're not employees.
-For whom the wage subsidy wouldhave applied.
+For whom the wage subsidy would have applied.
-So we're talking aboutnot-for-profit orginisations, sports orginisations at thenational level, sports centres, media orginisations, editors, companies, tv companies, musicgroups. and the programmes that we havealready announced weren'ttailored for them and didn'ttake into account the specificnature of the arts and cultureand sporting sector.
+So we're talking aboutnot-for-profit orginisations, sports organisations at thenational level, sports centres, media orginisations, editors, companies, tv companies, musicgroups. and the programmes that we havealready announced weren'ttailored for them and didn'ttake into account the specificnature of the arts and cultureand sporting sector.